SangeethaCD/task6/README.md

 # Banking App
-This app contains the basic curd operations for the banking.And the backend has been connected to the backend using the database postgresql
+This app contains the basic curd operations for the banking.And the backend has been connected to the frontend and  using the database postgresql i have stored the datas.
 ## Table of contents
 - Installation
 - Databaseschema